HSLdevcom/jore4/wiki/roadmap.md

 * Routes and network
   * Q1, An ability to create bus lines and bus routes to Jore4
   * Q2, An ability to modify bus lines and routes in Jore4
-  * Q3 or Q4, An ability to add and modify trains, metros, trams and ferries

 * Timetables
   * Q3, Timetable data model created to Jore4 database